 I really love the authenticity, diversity and acceptance.
 Malacca is, without a doubt, my favourite part of Malaysia so far.
 If I had to recommend one part of Malaysia to visit, this would be it.

 It’s not what I expected, but that’s OK.
 I suppose it’s like going to Devon or Cornwall and expecting genuine fishermen to live in the fishermen’s cottages and finding tea shops instead.
 I think I just expected too much.
 Expectations are your worst enemy sometimes.
-We have almost a week to explore and enjoy Malacca before we head down to Johor Baru for Legoland, I’m looking forward to some great food while we’re here.
+We have almost a week to explore and enjoy Malacca before we head south towards Singapore for Johor Baru and Legoland, I’m looking forward to some great food while we’re here.
 I’ll let you know how it goes.